Economic history of Colombia: Precolonial and colonial history

 Colombia's economy during the colonial era was extractive and exploitative, relying heavily on forced native labor.
 Domestic industry was constrained during the colonial period because the audiencia was bound to Spain as part of a mercantile system.
 Under this arrangement, the colony functioned as the source of primary materials and the consumer of manufactured goods, a trade pattern that tended to enrich the metropolitan power at the expense of the colony.

-Because Spaniards came to the New World in search of quick riches in the form of precious metals and jewels, mining for these items became the pillar of the economy for much of the colonial period.
-Indeed, the extraction of precious metals—such as gold and copper—in the American colonies formed the basis of the crown's economy.
+Spanish colonizers in the New World sought quick riches in the form of precious metals and jewels.
+Consequently, mining for these items became the pillar of the economy for much of the colonial period.
+The extraction of precious metals—such as gold and copper—in the American colonies formed the basis of the crown's economy.

 Spain monopolized trade with the colonies.
 The crown limited authorization for intercontinental trade to Veracruz (in present-day Mexico), Nombre de Dios (in present-day Panama), and Cartagena de Indias.
 Direct trade with other colonies was prohibited; as a result, items from one colony had to be sent to Spain for reshipment to another colony.
 The crown also established the routes of transport and the number of ships allowed to trade in the colonies.
 Merchants involved in intercontinental trade were peninsular-born Spaniards.
 Finally, the crown circumscribed the type of merchandise that could be traded.
 The colony could export to Spain only precious metals, gold in particular, and some agricultural products.
 In return, Spain exported to the colonies most of the manufactured goods that the colony's elites needed, as well as the commodity of African slaves.
 Domestic products supplemented these items only to a minor degree.
 The types of goods traded were constrained by the relatively small size and number of ships, so that only high-value, low volume goods could turn a profit.

 Agriculture, which was limited in the 1500s to providing subsistence for colonial settlements and immediate consumption for workers in the mines, became a dynamic enterprise in the 1600s and replaced mining as the core of the Colombian economy by the 1700s.
 By the end of the 1700s, sugar and tobacco had become important export commodities.
 The growth in agriculture resulted in part from the increasing exhaustion of mineral and metal resources in the seventeenth century, which caused the crown to reorient its economic policy to stimulate the agricultural sector.